 History of the DWG file.

-As hardware became more powerful, so did designers’ and architects’ imagination.
+As hardware became more powerful, so too did designers’ and architects’ imagination.
 The DWG file became the empty canvas from which world-changing ideas have sprung.
-With various CAD programs now on the market, DWG has become more accessible to mainstream users.
+Now with a variety of CAD programs on the market, DWG has become more accessible to mainstream users.

 What are DWG files used for?